-Maybe it’s quitting work an hour early every day to play a game with your children or take a nature walk with them.
+Maybe it’s quitting work an hour early every day to be intentional with your time and play a game with your children or take a nature walk with them.

 Maybe it’s taking a class and learning to cook gourmet meals just because you’ve always wanted to.

 Maybe it’s writing and publishing your first book even though you’re scared as heck.

 Maybe it’s educating yourself about how to start your own business and work from home despite everyone telling you it’s better to keep a ‘real’ job that sucks your soul.

 Maybe it’s traveling the country or the world with your partner even though neither of you have ever been more than a few hundred miles from home.

 Maybe it’s deciding to become a lawyer or a doctor or a teacher even though you’ve been telling yourself you’re too old for a decade or more.

 Sometimes risks are what it takes to fulfill your dreams.
 Prepare yourself, take a deep breath, and do what you have to.

 Try to be a more intentional person today.
 Live, don’t just exist.

 24 Intentional Living Quotes to Inspire Your Best Life